SilveiraLeonardo/notes-forget/notes_summary_1.md

 The current loss sees only the probability for the current class - so makes it as high as possible.
 But it has no agency over the other probabilities, therefore they can also be arbitrarily large, and the neural net will make no effort to change them.

-Looking at the latent representations, it continues the same as before.
+Looking at the accuracy of the linear probe on the latent representations, it continues the same as before.
 It suggests that the model is not changing much the latent representation, but focusing its changes on the classification head:

 | Accuracy    | Task 1 | Task 2 | Task 3 | Task 4 | Task 5 |
 |------------|------- |------- |------- |------- |------- |